milkdromeda/milkdromeda.github.io/charter/index.md

 (2) If any suicidal thoughts is present and impedes with day-to-day proceedings to any degree, three sane adults above the age of 18 must be consulted directly and in-person within three days.

-(3) A section 1 analysis must not be conducted on all of section 5 of the Charter without carrying out the proceedings of s.
-5(2) first.
+(3) A section 1 analysis must not be conducted on all of section 5 of the Charter without carrying out the proceedings of subsection (2) first.

-(4) The right and duty to life is in effect unless eligible for the conditions of s.241.1 of the Criminal Code.
+(4) The right and duty to life is in effect unless eligible for the conditions of s.
+241.1 of the Criminal Code.

 ## 6. Safety